crrood/webapp-base/readme.md

 locally via `install.sh` before building the containers.

 ## Configuration
-1. Run `install.sh` to install requirements and copy .env.example.
+1. Run `install.sh` to install requirements and copy webapp-client/shared/.env.example.
-2. Update resources.json with sample data for any resources you want to serve.
+2. Update webapp-client/shared/resources.json with sample data for any resources you want to serve.
 This mapping will be used to create endpoints, but is not a schema and won't be enforced.

 ## Usage
 1. Execute `./run.sh` to start the docker containers